 So let’s be clear, if you want a metal card simply because it looks cool in your wallet, paying £575 a year for the Amex Platinum card is not the best, or indeed the cheapest way to go about it.

 Cardholders will receive up to £10 of Addison Lee cashback per month.
 I’m sure there are plenty of people who would rather £10 of Uber credit each month – as US Platinum cardholders receive.

 Amex Platinum cardholders will receive $200 cashback on every onefinestay house or apartment rental – with no minimum spend required.

 This is a benefit that gets very little coverage.
 By presenting a Platinum card, you can gain access to all Eurostar lounges.
 Given how busy stations such as St Pancras can get at peak times, the opportunity for a bit of peace and quiet and a bite to eat would be very welcome, I’d imagine.

 This benefit is only available to Platinum cardholders.
 It offers extra perks such as complimentary breakfast, 4 pm late check-out and a room upgrade (subject to availability) at 900+ hotels worldwide.

 Then again, Tricks of the Trade readers can access similar hotel benefits via the Xexec Travel team.
 This will give you additional benefits at Four Seasons, Shangri-La, Park Hyatt, St. Regis and Peninsula hotels to name but a few.
 You can find further details via the Hotel Benefits tab at the top of the page.

 Am I eligible for the Platinum sign-up bonus?

-You are eligible for the sign-up bonus UNLESS you hold or have held one of the Amex Green, Gold or Platinum cards or American Express Rewards credit cards in the last six months.
+You are eligible for the sign-up bonus UNLESS you hold or have held an American Membership Rewards-earning card in the last 24 months.

 There are NO minimum income requirements to be eligible for any cards issued by American Express.
 This restriction was removed a number of years ago.